atb5498/work-day-planner/README.md

 # Getting Started

-1. Place text into your desired input field
+1. Place text into desired input field
 2. Click the save button on the right-hand side
-3. All text will remain stored and visible
+3. All text is stored in the browser and will remain visible in the input field
-4. To clear the field, delete the text and click save
+4. Delete the text and click save to clear the field

 # Built With